 It is common knowledge that fresh foods are far better than anything that is pre-packaged, processed or purchased from a fast food outlet.
-Sadly, despite this knowledge, only a small percentage of people actually eat fresh foods on a regular basis.
+Sadly, despite this knowledge, only a small percentage of people actually eat fresh foods on a regular basis and this is like playing slot machines online with your health.
 When a person is physically active and wishes to maintain the best level of health possible a diet packed full of fresh foods is recommended.

 For athletes eating quality fresh food is critical to achieving optimum performance, maintain a healthy weight and retain/build muscle.
 As food is fuel it is important that athletes put the best possible ‘fuel’ into their bodies.
 That ‘fuel’ is then turned into energy that allows an athlete to be in the best physical shape they can be.
 Food can be instrumental in helping the brain to function at its best too, allowing an athlete to focus on achieving his or her best results.

 Typically when we talk about fresh foods we think of raw foods.
 While it is important that some foods be eaten raw it is not critical that all foods be eaten in their uncooked state.
 Provided the foods are at their freshest when being prepared and turned into a cooked meal there will still be plenty of nutritional value left in them.
 Cooking does, however, reduce the health benefits of many raw foods which are why eating some raw is advised.